smodole/devops-beginner/project1/project1.md

-# Setup a Static Website Using Nginx
+# Project1 Documentation

-Welcome to your first project.
+Welcome to your my first project in DevOps Beginner Course.
 Get ready to launch your very own static website.
 In this project, you'll be:

 - **Building with Nginx:** We'll set up Nginx as your web server, the engine that delivers your website content to the world.
 - **Connecting with Route53:** You'll learn how to configure Amazon Route53, the DNS service that directs visitors to your website's location.